 OpenSUSE is another incredibly stable Linux distro developed by various companies and SUSE Linux.
 The purpose of OpenSUSE is to make easily accessible open-source tools by giving developers a user-friendly environment.

 OpenSUSE combines and collaborates in order to stop conveying the ordinary release and focus to deliver the most stable distros.
-The code of OpenSUSE usually takes each one of the extraordinary characteristics from Enterprise of SUSE Linux and gives the other way around.
+The code of OpenSUSE usually takes each one of the extraordinary characteristics from the Enterprise of SUSE Linux and gives the other way around.

 - User friendly